-Footways will only be treated when the Environmental & Public Protection Winter Supervisor (Grounds Services) considers this to be absolutely necessary (e.g. heavy snowfall or extensive icing).
+Footways will only be treated when the Service Manager (Grounds & Waste) considers this to be absolutely necessary (e.g. heavy snowfall or extensive icing).
 Treatment will generally only occur during normal working hours.

-Otherwise, the following general priorities will apply:
+The following general priorities will apply:

-- i.
-Areas of high pedestrian concentration including accesses to schools; - ii.
-Steep routes to urban shopping centres and precincts; - iii.
-Steep hills in housing areas; footways in the vicinity of homes for the elderly.
+- (i) Areas of high pedestrian concentration including accesses to schools; - (ii) Steep routes to urban shopping centres and precincts; - (iii) Steep hills in housing areas; footways in the vicinity of homes for the elderly.